Juice Plus+® is a brand of dietary supplements.

 You can then have one calorie-controlled meal of your choice and two healthy snacks per day.

 The company recommends Juice Plus+ supplements on top of this plan to “boost your fruit and vegetable intake.”

 Juice Plus+ Complete is a meal replacement program that’s used as part of a diet plan for weight loss or weight maintenance.

-Taking a Juice Plus+ supplement may increase your vitamin and mineral intake.
+Taking a Juice Plus+ supplement increases your vitamin and mineral intake.

 However, there’s no evidence that Juice Plus+ is any better at this than a regular multivitamin.